FoamScience/configs.nvim/README.md

-This my minimal, clutter-free, less-than-a-million-keymaps Neovim configuration for day-to-day programming.
+This is my minimal(?), clutter-free, less-than-a-million-keymaps Neovim configuration for day-to-day programming.

 > [!TIP]
 > Best used with Kitty terminal (or Alacritty if you prefer that) which runs a powerline font (or at least,